 The premise was extraordinarily simple – take one rock band (the louder the better), force them to leave their electric guitars and Marshall stacks at the door and then allow them to perform their songs in an acoustic manner, the new arrangements often providing a startling insight into the songs themselves and, by extension, the band.

-Internet encyclopedia Wikipedia, however, credits the origin of Unplugged to a performance given by The Who’s Pete Townshend at Amnesty International’s The Secret Policeman’s Ball back in June 1979.
+Some, however, credit the origin of Unplugged to a performance given by The Who’s Pete Townshend at Amnesty International’s charity show The Secret Policeman’s Ball back in June 1979.
 Martin Lewis, the show’s producer, managed to convince the traditionally Telecaster-slammin’ Townshend to leave the racket behind and perform The Who classics Pinball Wizard and Won’t Get Fooled Again stripped down with just an acoustic guitar.

 This, unsurprisingly, was a success.
 So when Lewis was putting together the next benefit some two years later, he used the same idea, and thus in 1981 for The Secret Policeman’s Other Ball, there were ‘unplugged’ performances from the likes of Sting, Phil Collins and Bob Geldof.